opeeyum/CS_Subjects/DBMS/transaction_management_DB.md

-# Transaction management System
+# Transaction Management System (TMS)

 ## What is Transaction?
-Transaction is a set of operations, upon executing which corressponds to a single logical unit of work.
+Transaction is a set of operations, upon execution which corressponds to a single logical unit of work.

-## Why Transaction management system?
+## Why Transaction Management System?
 Since most of the operation(s) within the transaction are I/O bound, therefore inorder to increase CPU utilisation we need TMS so that when one transaction is in its I/o, other can be scheduled in the CPU.

 ## Properties of TMS
 Acronym for the TMS properties is **A C I D**.

 - A: **Atomicity** :- TMS should either execute **all** the operation within the transaction or (**none**) should not execute any operation within transaction.
-- C: **Consistency** :- Complete execution of any transaction should not violate any defined constraints, if not so transaction must be aborted.
+- C: **Consistency** :- Complete execution of any transaction should not violate any defined constraints, if not so transaction must abort.
-- I: **Isolation** :- Execution of one transaction should not affect the execution anyother transaction.
+- I: **Isolation** :- Execution of one transaction should not affect the execution any other transaction.
-- D: **Durability** :- Changes made by any fully completed transaction must be saved, that is change(s) made should be recoverable regardless of system crashes or any other unexpected events.
+- D: **Durability** :- Changes made by any fully-completed(comitted) transaction must be saved, that is change(s) made should be recoverable regardless of system crashes or any other unexpected events.

 ## States of Transaction
 ![](/Images/states_of_transaction.png)